bjodah/pydollar/README.rst

 ------------
 Simplest way to install pydollar is to use ``pip``::

-   $ python -m pip install --user pydollar
+   $ python3 -m pip install --user pydollar

 you can skip the ``--user`` flag if you have got root permissions.